 The Old Days of Graphic Design

-The first design computer I owned was an Apple Mac XL/Lisa running Adobe Illustrator 1.1 and Quarxpress 2.3.
+The first design computer I owned was an Apple Mac XL/Lisa running Adobe Illustrator 1.1 and Quarxpress 2.
 Later I was using a Beta copy of Photoshop, which was an astounding improvement over earlier pixel-editing programs.
-I remember seeing for the first time a Macintosh II with a 13 inch RGB monitor, which seemed amazing after years of black and white screens.
-Since then the industry has continued to evolve, but the “personal computer” in a business environment has for decades been the center of the production process, and aside from carpel-tunnel wounds to wrists, and the eye strain of lighted screens, it is easier and a more effective way to produce graphic design.
+I remember seeing for the first time a Macintosh II with a 13 inch RGB monitor, which was amazing after years of 12 inch black and white screens of little Mac 512s and Mac SEs, or the expensive specialty systems like Xenotron.

-I miss the smell of Bestine and wax cooking in the heater, scraping debris off of rubber mats, and handling halftone screens and PMT cameras.
-But graphic design nostalgia is better enjoyed by reviving old design styles, and letting the more physically demanding methods of the past slip into the realm of hot metal typesetting.
+But, all the same I miss the smell of Bestine and the morning odor of wax cooking in the heater, the scraping of debris off of rubber mats where the paste-up process occurred, and the crackling noise of the lamps from a stat-camera clicking on.
+Even the simple task of choosing a halftone screen and learning the tricks of making something work that seemed impossible to do, possible, was fun.
+But graphic design nostalgia is better enjoyed by reviving old design styles, and letting the more physically demanding methods of the past slip into a realm shared with departed technology like hot metal typesetting.